Updated August 10, 2023

 - With the help of cloud computing, organizations can easily shift certain areas of their application back and forth from the cloud or to another platform, if and when required, according to their budget or to keep themselves updated with the latest technology.

-- Cloud computing makes it easier to develop adaptable applications that are easily customizable while allowing users to complete control over the code.
+- It makes it easier to develop adaptable applications that are easily customizable while allowing users to complete control over the code.

 - Cloud services provide an opportunity to use modified applications to numerous customers at a time.

-- Cloud computing helps us save on the heavy capital investment for infrastructure.
+- It helps us save on the heavy capital investment for infrastructure.

 - With the help of cloud computing, we can easily deploy our applications globally with merely a few clicks.